Testing / Fixing Video Meeting Technology

 A more user-friendly test for yourself and teachers to use:

 The below web link will test your device (its webcam and microphone), internet browser and internet connection are all compatible with the Twilio video meeting technology, and will connect to meetings.
-You can share this with teachers to help them check that they are ready to join our online video meetings.

 https://video-diagnostics.twilio.com/